stadibo/otm-harjoitustyo/README.md

 # HabitRPG

 The idea of HabitRPG is to keep track of habits in fun way.
-Not only can you tick of completed task and mark a habit done for the day, but also gain energy and experience in a RPG connected the tracker.
-This way your character in game will mirror you progressing, cultivating good habits and being productive.
+Not only can you tick of completed task and mark a habit done for the day, but also gain experience and levels in a way like in a RPG.
+This way your "character" in game will mirror you progressing, cultivating good habits and being productive.

 ## Documentation